 The film sets itself in the distant future, 2029 to be exact, in which mutants have almost become extinct.
 The last mutant born was nearly a decade ago, and now we're left with mutants becoming relics of a time in which life was stable, the air was comforting, and power was only held by the deserving and not the greedy.
 James Mangold, Scott Frank, and the busy bee known as Michael Green craft a story that reaffirms the mythology of superheroes while exploring its capabilities dramatically.
 Opening the film with Logan (Hugh Jackman) engaging in a violent confrontation with a few gang members that were attempting to steal the rims from his car.
 We see the brutality that comic book fans have been longing for since the character's debut on the silver screen.
 We soon learn that the ultimate weapon is no longer the animal he used to be though, he’s aged, disgruntled, sickened, and self-loathing; even contemplating the idea of suicide by crafting an adamantium bullet to end his life.

 One of those mutants is Laura (Dafne Keen).
-Resembling X-23 from the comics, Laura (Dafne Keen) is a mutant with the same powers of the man we see before us, she sprouts two claws from her knuckles and one from her feet.
-She's experienced her fair share of life’s impermanence at an age that is scarring to think about.
-She and the woman that protects her, Gabriela (Elizabeth Rodriguez), reach out to Logan (Hugh Jackman) for assistance in finding safe passage to the northern border.
-To find the other children and escape to the haven in Canada.
+Resembling X-23 from the comics, Laura (Dafne Keen) is a mutant with the same powers of the man we see before us who sprouts two claws from her knuckles and one from her feet and heals rather quickly.
+She's experienced her fair share of life’s impermanence at such a young age, as she and the woman that protects her, Gabriela (Elizabeth Rodriguez), reach out to Logan (Hugh Jackman) for assistance in finding safe passage to the northern border.
+To find the other children and escape to a safe haven in Canada known as Eden.